1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What causes sudden diarrhea?

-Is diarrhea always linked to pregnancy?
+Is diarrhea necessarily associated with pregnancy?

 Can stress cause diarrhea?

-Does frequent diarrhea mean cancer?
+Does the frequent diarrhea imply the cancer?

 When should I see a doctor?